-1 This amount includes:
+1 This amount includes

-- 110,640 PRSUs based on the number of shares potentially payable under the awards (100% of target) that have not been earned as of December 31, 2023.
+- 10,640 PRSUs based on the number of shares potentially payable under the awards (100% of target) that have not been earned as of December 31, 2023.
 The number of shares, if any, to be issued pursuant to such awards will be determined based upon performance over the applicable performance period.
-The PRSUs were all granted under the 2000 Key Employee Stock Option Plan and the 2022 Omnibus Equity Plan; - 6,113 PRSUs (22% of target) that were earned as of December 31, 2023.
+The PRSUs were all granted under the 2000 Key Employee Stock Option Plan and the 2022 Omnibus Equity Plan - Plan: 6,113 PRSUs (22% of target) that were earned as of December 31, 2023.
 The number of shares to be issued pursuant to such awards was determined based upon performance over the 2023 performance period.
-The PRSUs were all granted under the 2000 Key Employee Stock Option Plan; - 4,106 PRSUs (34% of target) that were earned as of December 31, 2023.
+The PRSUs (a% of target) that were earned as of December 31, 2023.
 The number of shares to be issued pursuant to such awards was determined based upon performance over the 2023 performance period.
-The PRSUs were all granted under the 2000 Key Employee Stock Option Plan; - 14,158 PRSUs (62% of target) that were earned as of December 31, 2023.
+The PRSUs (a% of target) that were earned as of December 31, 2023.
 The number of shares to be issued pursuant to such awards was determined based upon performance over the 2023 performance period.
-The PRSUs were all granted under the 2022 Omnibus Equity Plan; - 755,237 time-based restricted stock units, which were granted under the 2000 Key Employee Stock Option Plan and the 2022 Omnibus Equity Plan; and - 406,737 outstanding stock options, which were granted under the 2000 Key Employee Stock Option Plan, the Progress Financial 2008 Stock Incentive Compensation Plan and the Progress Financial 2016 Equity Incentive Plan. - 2 The price in column (b) reflects the weighted average price of all outstanding options under the 2000 Key Employee Stock Option Plan, the Progress Financial 2008 Stock Incentive Compensation Plan and the Progress Financial 2016 Equity Incentive Plan that, as of December 31, 2023, had been granted but not forfeited, expired or exercised.
-PRSUs and TRSUs are not included in determining the weighted average in column (b) because they have no exercise price. - 3 Includes securities available for issuance in connection with awards under the 2022 Omnibus Equity Plan. - 4 The number in column (a) represents the number of shares of our common stock credited to participant accounts in the Deferred Compensation Plan.
+The PRSUs were all granted under the 2000 Key Employee Stock Option Plan; 14, 158 PRSUs (62% of target) that were earned as of December 31, 2023.
+The number of shares to be issued pursuant to such awards was determined based upon performance over the 2023 performance period.
+The PRSUs were all granted under the 2002 Combus Equity Plan; 755,237 time-based restricted stock units, which were granted under the 2000 Key Employee Stock Option Plan and the 2022 Omnibus Equity Plan; and 406,737 outstanding stock options, which were granted under the 2000 Key Employee Stock Option Plan, the Progress Financial 2008 Stock Incentive Compensation Plan and the Progress Financial 2016 Equity Incentive Plan.

+- 2 The price in column (b) reflects the weighted average price of all outstanding options under the 2000 Key Employee Stock Option Plan, the Progress Financial 2008 Stock Incentive Compensation Plan and the Progress Financial 2016 Equity Incentive Plan that, as of December 31, 2023, had been granted but not forfeited, expired or exercised.
+PRSUs and TRSUs are not included in determining the weighted average in column (b) because they have no exercise price. - 4 The number in column (a) represents the number of shares of our common stock credited to participant accounts in the Deferred Compensation Plan.
 The table above does not include any shares that may be credited in the future to participant accounts in the Deferred Compensation Plan.
-This amount includes: - 510,040 shares of United Community common stock that are issuable under the Deferred Compensation Plan at December 31, 2023 are the result of deferrals previously granted under an equity compensation plan approved by shareholders. - 110,066 shares of United Community common stock that are issuable under the Deferred Compensation Plan at December 31, 2023 are the result of deferrals not previously granted under an equity compensation plan approved by shareholders.
+The table above does not include any shares that may be shares of United Community common stock that are issuable under the Deferred Compensation Plan.
+The table above does not include any shares that may be shares of United Community common stock that are issuable under the Deferred Compensation Plan. - 510,040 shares of United Community common stock that are issuable under the Deferred Compensation Plan at December 31, 2023 are the result of deferrals previously granted under an equity compensation - plan approved by shareholders.
+110,066 shares of United Community common stock that are issuable under the Deferred Compensation Plan at December 31, 2023 are the result of deferrals not previously granted under an equity compensation plan approved by shareholders.

-Pay Versus Performance Disclosure
+Table of Contents Pay Versus Performance Disclosure